openpharma/mmrm/.github/CONTRIBUTING.md

 To add a new covariance structure, you need to do the following:

-1. Understand the covariance structure and add appropriate documentation in [covariance structure](covariance) and you can create a draft pull request to invite discussion from other team members.
+1. Understand the covariance structure and add appropriate documentation in [covariance structure][covariance] and you can create a draft pull request to invite discussion from other team members.
 2. Implement the covariance structure on the C++ side and the corresponding R interface.
 3. Add unit tests to make sure the new covariance structure is working as expected.
 4. Add integration tests under `design/SAS/` folder to make sure SAS and R produce similar results (within tolerance).